learn-academy-2021-charlie/week-4-assessment-galadoe/interview-questions.md

 3. Ruby has an implicit return.
 What does that mean?

-  Your answer: it doesn't have have a 'return', but end
+  Your answer: it doesn't have have a 'return', but end.
+Instead of returning a value, you can just you 'end'

   Researched answer: Every block in ruby will return the value of the last line automatically